 During the same time period, national sales volumes of existing homes fell from an annual rate of 6,287,800 homes in 2006 to 5,652,000 in 2007, and then to 4,913,000 in 2008.
 In 2009, after a slow start to the year, existing home sales increased to an annual rate of 5,156,000, due to robust sales volumes in the third and fourth quarter.
 Sales volumes peaked for the year in November at an annual rate of 6,490,000.
-Volumes retracted in December to 5,440,000 and were still down as of March 2010, when the annual rate was 5,350,000.
-According to DataQuick, 37,295 homes and condos were sold in California in March 2010, a 3 percent increase from the 36,215 sales in March 2009.
+Volumes retracted in December to 5,440,000 and declined further as of March 2010 and June 2010, when the annual rates were 5,350,000 and 5,370,000.
+In California, DataQuick reports that 37,295 homes and condos were sold in March 2010, a 3 percent increase from the 36,215 sales in March 2009.
+During June 2010, 43,964 homes and condos were sold in California, a 0.5 percent decline from June 2009.
 Sales in California peaked in 2004 at 65,793.
 On average, there are about 44,708 sales per month in California.
-There is some speculation that volumes could continue to decline after the First-Time Homebuyer Tax Credit expires on April 30, 2010.
+There is concern that declining volumes of both national and California sale volumes could begin to pressure prices downward if inventories increase.

 Commercial real estate, although slower to react than residential real estate, has seen an enormous adjustment from the record sales volumes in 2007.
 Few transactions are occurring as the market remains devoid of financing and buyers and sellers expectations remain widely divergent.
 In general, in the San Francisco Bay Area, as well as across the United States, sales volumes are down, values are down, rents are down, and vacancies are up.
-Office rents, after falling for three straight years, began 2010 remaining relatively stable as reported by Grubb and Ellis at \$32.94 and \$26.46 for Class A and Class B office space in San Francisco and at \$33.72 and \$26.04 for Silicon Valley.
-With respect to vacancy, Grubb & Ellis's Office Trends Report declared that by the fourth quarter of 2009 and first quarter of 2010, vacancy rates in the office sector had reached 28 percent in the core business districts of the Silicon Valley but had declined in San Francisco from 19 percent at December 2009 to 17.6 percent at March 2010.
-Given the current difficult credit market there is concern that borrowers with commercial mortgages that have balloon payments coming due in the next three years will have a difficult time extending or refinancing their existing real estate debt.
+Office rents, after falling for three straight years, began 2010 remaining relatively stable for the first quarter of 2010 as reported by Grubb and Ellis, but declined again during the second quarter of 2010 by \$1.00 and \$0.45 to \$31.94 and \$26.01 for Class A and Class B office space in San Francisco.
+With respect to vacancy, Grubb & Ellis's Office Trends Report declared that by the fourth quarter of 2009 vacancy rates in the office sector had reached 28 percent in the core business districts of the Silicon Valley.
+They remained at that level through the first and second quarters of 2010.
+In San Francisco, vacancy rates had declined from 19 percent at December 2009 to 18.3 percent at June 2010.

+Given the current difficult credit market, there is concern that borrowers with commercial mortgages that have balloon payments coming due in the next three years will have a difficult time extending or refinancing their existing real estate debt.
 To the extent that they cannot extend or refinance their debt, these borrowers will be forced to sell or default, resulting in increased available commercial real estate and placing downward price pressure on this asset class.
-All in all, the San Francisco Bay Area hasn't seen this steep of a decline in the commercial real estate sector since the dot-com bust hit the area and in some cases since the recession in the early 1990s.
-The recent trends may be a sign that commercial rents and vacancies are stabilizing albeit at a greatly reduced lease rates from their highs only a few years ago.
+All in all, the San Francisco Bay Area hasn't seen this steep of a decline in the commercial real estate sector since the dot-com bust hit the area in the early 2000s.
+In some areas declines are the worst since the recession in the early 1990s.
+The recent trends may be a sign that commercial rents and vacancies are stabilizing albeit at greatly reduced lease rates from their highs only a few years ago.